Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations: Concluding Remarks

-There are several future directions of research that have the potential to improve the performance of the quantum algorithm on the NISQ quantum machines.
-One direction is to optimize the quantum circuit design and reduce the circuit depth.
-In general, the shallower the circuit depth (in terms of the number of elementary gates), the less the overall error in simulations on real quantum devices.
-To this end, there have been many proposals for possible ways to optimize the decomposition of unitary operations into elementary gate sequences~\cite{vartiainen2004efficient,gyongyosi2020quantum,lacroix2020improving,iten2022exact}.
-One particularly interesting idea is to reduce the circuit depth by adding additional qubits~\cite{abdessaied2013reducing}, which may be applicable to the current model, as we have only used 3 qubits out of the 5 currently available on freely accessible IBM quantum computers.
-Another method to mitigate the errors on the IBM machine is dynamical decoupling (DD)~\cite{viola1998dynamical,uhrig2007keeping,khodjasteh2005fault,khodjasteh2007performance,west2010near}.
-This method employs pulses to suppress the system's coupling with the environment.
-Some recent implementations of DD on IBM machines improve the fidelity of the overall performance~\cite{pokharel2018demonstration,das2021adapt,jurcevic2021demonstration}.
-Yet another direction is to implement the circuit on high-dimensional qudit systems.
-Quantum computers based on three-dimensional circuit quantum electrodynamics (3D cQED) microwave cavities are particularly promising, as they feature unique quantum error correction schemes \cite{ofek2016extending,hu2019quantum,campagne2020quantum} and longer coherence times \cite{paik2011observation,reagor2016quantum} than standard superconducting quantum computers.
+We acknowledge the fact that demonstrating quantum advantage is currently challenging for the proposed quantum algorithm used to simulate open quantum dynamics.
+However, quantum dynamics simulations often become computationally intractable on a classical computer even when the propagator is known (or numerically determined).
+This is simply because the time evolving state becomes highly entangled and therefore requires an exponentially large $N$ memory space, with $N$ the number of possible states in Hilbert space (and an exponentially large computational effort).
+In contrast, a quantum computer can efficiently represent the time-evolving state with only $\log_2(N)$ qubits.
+In addition, further improvement to our quantum simulations can be achieved by reducing the circuit depth via optimizing the quantum circuit design.
+This can be achieved by optimizing the decomposition of unitary operations into elementary gate sequences~\cite{vartiainen2004efficient,gyongyosi2020quantum,lacroix2020improving,iten2022exact}.
+One particularly interesting idea is to reduce the circuit depth by adding qubits.\cite{abdessaied2013reducing} To this end, it should be noted that we have only used 3 qubits out of the 5 currently available on the IBM quantum computers.
+Another way for improving accuracy is by active error correction using dynamical decoupling (DD) protocols, that employ pulses to suppress the system's coupling with the environment.\cite{viola1998dynamical,uhrig2007keeping,khodjasteh2005fault,khodjasteh2007performance,west2010near} Recent implementations of DD on IBM machines was found to improve the fidelity of the overall performance~\cite{pokharel2018demonstration,das2021adapt,jurcevic2021demonstration}.
+Yet another direction is to implement the circuit on high-dimensional qudit machines.
+Quantum computers based on three-dimensional circuit quantum electrodynamics (3D cQED) microwave cavities are particularly promising in this respect, as they feature unique quantum error correction schemes \cite{ofek2016extending,hu2019quantum,campagne2020quantum} and longer coherence times \cite{paik2011observation,reagor2016quantum} than standard superconducting quantum computers.
 Bosonic quantum computing algorithms have also been recently shown to significantly reduce the number of quantum gates required for the calculation of the Franck-Condon factors \cite{wang2020efficient} and dynamics of rhodopsin near conical intersections \cite{wang2022observation}.
 Lossless 3D cQED systems have not yet been employed to simulate open quantum system dynamics.
 An adaptation of the algorithm presented here to bosonic quantum computing could therefore provide another way to efficiently simulate open quantum system dynamics and demonstrate how qudit-based quantum architectures can reduce the computational cost and enhance the accuracy of quantum simulations.